 Staff within the Division of Water Resources have reviewed the information submitted regarding the proposed BNA Vision project that was submitted by Christine M. Vitt.
 At this stage, the information is understandably limited and the DWR response cannot address the project in detail.
 From the information submitted, the activities will require coverage under Tennessee's General National Pollutant Discharge Elimination System (NPDES) Permit for Discharges of Storm Water Associated with Construction Activities (CGP) and an associated Storm Water Pollution Prevention Plan (SWPPP), as they will well exceed one acre of land disturbance.
 In figure 3, the potential support area to the southwest appears to exceed 100 acres, with drainage to Mill Creek.
 This support area would require a hydrologic determination and potentially an Aquatic Resource Alteration Permit (ARAP) based on the close proximity to Mill Creek.
-The eastern support area to the northeast appears to cover over 100 acres and is adjacent to/impinging upon McCrory Creek which would likely require a buffer zone and potentially need to be included in an ARAP.
+The eastern support area appears to cover more than 75 acres and is in a previously disturbed area.
+The potential support area to the northeast appears to cover over 100 acres and is adjacent to/impinging upon McCrory Creek which would likely require a buffer zone and potentially need to be included in an ARAP.
 The potential support area to the northwest appears to cover in excess of 60 acres.
 The infrastructure improvement area shown in Figure 2 appears to cover in excess of 15 acres and would need to be included in the CGP as well.